tdacunha/sym_ICL/README.md

 - `tag_particles.go` - Assigns particles to each subhalo and tags them with their infall times and other useful information
 - `xv.go` - Extracts x and v for all major subhalos.
-- `phi.go` - Computes potentials for all major subhalos.

 The first three are responsible for building up files related to merger trees and the last three are reponsible for tracking paritcles over time.
-The tree scripts don't require any particle access and are vastly cheaper to run, so you may be interested in running them on their own. `phi.go` is by far the most expensive and most niche, so you may not want to run it even if you're doing particle tracking.
+The tree scripts don't require any particle access and are vastly cheaper to run, so you may be interested in running them on their own.

-For the particle tracking files, you'll want to check what level your highest-reoslution particles are in your simulations (Symphony has them in Gadget's 1-indexed level, so that's the default).0 If you don't still have the original IC configuraiton files lying around, you can check by opening up the gadget files and seeing which level is the first to have any particles (using, say, github.com/phil-mansfield/read_gadget.)
+For the particle tracking files, you'll want to check what level your highest-reoslution particles are in your simulations (Symphony has them in Gadget's 1-indexed level, so that's the default).
+If you don't still have the original IC configuraiton files lying around, you can check by opening up the gadget files and seeing which level is the first to have any particles (using, say, github.com/phil-mansfield/read_gadget.)
 Once you know that, change